zhangxh-qhd/WCCTNet/README.md

 ## Training and Testing
-Use different options (configs files) for fastMRI dataset and Calgary Campinas single-channel (CC) dataset
+Use different configs files for fastMRI dataset (configs) and Calgary Campinas single-channel (CC) dataset  (configs_cc) please modify the trainDir and validDir in the configs.py or configs_cc.py accordinig to your dataset path

 ## train WCCTNet on the fastMRI dataset:
 ``` train
 python train.py